shamanengine/shamanengine.github.io/venv.md

 But the routine is the same for all other cases.

 ## Device 1:
 During the creation of the project in PyCharm you can set up a virtual env through GUI or add it in the Project settings menu.
-If you are using something less user-friendly, e.x. text editors (or maybe even Vim and you do know how to exit it) for your development you can create a virtual environment on your own from scratch:
+If you are using something less user-friendly, e.x. text editors (or maybe even Vim and you know how to exit it) you can create a virtual environment on your own from scratch:
 ```bash
 # 1) Check that you have pip, it should have been installed with Python.
 pip --version # alternatively you can run pip3 everywhere instead of pip